 APPLICABLE TO SERVICES STANDARD REQUIRED DOCUMENTATION of COMPETENCY LEVEL LIMITED TO TASKS 6.
 AFC, RC Handling of bodily fluids Keep generally accepted practice of universal precautions and the use of personal protective equipment (PPE) when handling and disposing of body fluids.
 Followed Body Substance Isolation (BSI) recommended practice that includes the use of gloves, gowns and proper disposal of both body fluids and items used.
 Use of Personal Protective Equipment (PPE): Wear clean gloves when touching blood, body fluids, secretions, excretions, and soiled items like linens, incontinence products, etc. Perform hand hygiene prior to putting on gloves.
 Remove jewelry, cover abrasions then wash and dry hands.
-Ensure gloves are intact without tears or imperfections.
 Fit gloves, adjusting at the cuffs.
-Remove by gripping at cuffs.
-Immediately dispose of gloves in waste basket.
+Replace gloves are intact without tears or imperfections.
+Replace gloves after removing gloves in waste basket.
 Wash hands after removing gloves.
 Replace gloves after sneezing, coughing, touching or the hair or face, or when contaminated.
 DO NOT reuse gloves, they should be changed after contact with each individual.
 Gowns (if needed) - should be worn during cares that are likely to produce splashes of blood or other body fluids.
-Fiully cover torso from neck to knees, arms to end of wrists, and wrap around the back.
+Fully cover torso from neck to knees, arms to end of wrists, and wrap around the back.
+Te all the ties on the gown behind the neck and waist.
 Untie or unsnap all ties or buttons.
 Some ties can be broken rather than untied.
 Do so in a gentle manner, avoiding a forceful movement.
 Reach up to the shoulders and carefully pull gown down and away from your body.
 You may also roll the gown down your body.
-Dispose the gown in waste basket.
+You may also roll the gown in waste basket.
 Perform hand hygiene after removing gowns.
+Masks - Recommended as a best practice for all QSPs when the risk level is high in the community for COVID-19 as a standard precaution.
 7. AFC, RC Basic meal planning and preparation Have knowledge of basic meal planning and preparation.
 Planning: Developed a menu utilizing the basic food groups; made a shopping list, considered variety, texture, flavors, color, and cost of foods.
 Menu must follow the Food and Nutrition Board guidelines.
 Shopping/Purchasing: Read food labels; identified ingredients (this is critical for special diets (e.g. salt free, low in sugar); considered cost; used seasonal food when possible.
 Preparing the Meal: Washed hands and applied gloves; followed the menu; followed recipes; know food substitutions, allowed for special diet if a food item is not available; prepared one-dish meals as appropriate or for foods which may be reheated, prepared for proper storage and reheating for future servings; used proper size pans; used correct burner size; when using oven, prepared more than one item at a time; when possible, use toaster/microwave for small meals, conventional oven for big meals, cleaned up; wash dishes.
-Does NOT include canning of produce or baking of such items as cookies, cakes & bread.
+Removed gloves and washed hands.
+Does NoT include canning of produce or baking of such items as cookies, cakes & bread.